 Hove Grown 2017

 In March 2017, Drunk With A Pen was proud to host two solo shows during Hove Grown festival.

-Both shows will be held at Artista, tickets £5 advance or £7 on the door.
+Both shows were held at Artista, tickets £5 advance or £7 on the door.
 Proceeds from the show went to the Clock Tower Sanctuary.